 The Life Sciences Law Review: Portugal

 The life sciences sector in Portugal is heavily regulated, with the legal framework applicable both to medicines and medical devices closely following the European Union (EU) regulatory framework.
-Nevertheless, in some areas national legislation goes beyond what is provided in the relevant directives.
+Nevertheless, in some areas national legislation goes beyond what is provided in the relevant directives or regulations, whichever applicable.
 This is particularly noticeable, for example, in matters related to promotion, wholesale distribution and clinical trials.
-Pricing and reimbursement are exclusively dealt with at national level, as they are outside the scope of EU legislation, with the exception of transparency measures and procedural requirements set out in the Transparency Directive.2
+Pricing and reimbursement are exclusively dealt with at national level, as they are outside the scope of EU legislation, except for transparency measures and procedural requirements set out in the Transparency Directive.2

 The National Authority of Medicines and Health Products, IP (Infarmed), is the national regulatory agency for medicines and medical devices.
 In addition to its competence for technical health regulation, Infarmed's powers also cover pricing, reimbursement and market access, as it is the entity responsible to conduct the relevant procedures and propose decisions in this regard to the Minister of Health.
 Price approval of prescription products, including products for hospital use, is also attributed to this agency.